CS-433/ml-project-1-jaggifanclub/README.md

 A file named ***run.py*** contains the code that was used to generate the submission featuring the best ranking on AIRCROWD.

+## Additional notes

 The data used in this project is stored in compressed format in ***data.zip***.
 Note that the path used to access the data will have to be adapted.

+The labels are under the binary form {-1,1}.
+The negative log likelihood loss function was derived accordingly.